Mat Latos

-Mathew Adam Latos (/'leɪtoʊs/ LAY-tohs; born December 9, 1987) is an American professional baseball pitcher for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the San Diego Padres from 2009 through 2011, the Cincinnati Reds from 2012 through 2014, and the Miami Marlins, Los Angeles Dodgers and Los Angeles Angels of Anaheim in 2015, the Chicago White Sox and Washington Nationals in 2016, and the Toronto Blue Jays in 2017.
+Mathew Adam Latos (/'leɪtoʊs/ LAY-tohs; born December 9, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres from 2009 through 2011, the Cincinnati Reds from 2012 through 2014, and the Miami Marlins, Los Angeles Dodgers and Los Angeles Angels of Anaheim in 2015, the Chicago White Sox and Washington Nationals in 2016, and the Toronto Blue Jays in 2017.

 Born in Alexandria, Virginia, Latos' family moved to Florida when he was young.
 He played baseball at Coconut Creek High School, where he became one of the best high school players in the state.
 Highly regarded for his talent before the 2006 MLB draft, he fell to the 11th round due to questions about his maturity.
 After pitching at Broward College for a season, he was signed by the San Diego Padres for a $1.25 million bonus.
 He debuted for the Padres in 2009, and established himself in their starting rotation.
 The Reds traded four players, including three prospects, to acquire Latos before the 2012 season.

 Latos suffered a knee injury in 2014, which reduced his effectiveness.
 The Marlins traded for Latos before the 2015 season and then traded him to the Dodgers in July 2015.
 He signed with the White Sox for 2016, but was released during the season, and finished the year with the Nationals.
 He briefly appeared with the Blue Jays in 2017.